Rizwan-555/E-Commerce-Customer-Churn-Analysis/README.md

 - **Monitor Churn Regularly:** Track churn rate, revenue, repeat purchases, and customer behavior through the Power BI dashboard so changes can be identified early.

 ---
-## 📷 Dashboard Preview

-Power BI dashboard screenshots will be added to this repository.

----

 ## 📂 Project Structure